digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

     helm install loki grafana/loki-stack --version 2.4.1 \
       --namespace=monitoring \
       --create-namespace \
+      --set loki.enabled=true \
       --set grafana.enabled=false \
       --set prometheus.enabled=false \
-      --set promtail.enabled=true \
+      --set promtail.enabled=true
     ```

     **Notes:**

     * A `specific` version for the `Helm` chart is used.
-In this case `2.4.1` was picked, which maps to the `2.1.0` release of `Loki` (see the output from `Step 1.`).
+In this case `2.4.1` was picked, which maps to the `2.3.0` release of `Loki` (see the output from `Step 1.`).
 It's good practice in general to lock on a specific version or range (e.g. `^2.4.1`).
 This helps to avoid future issues caused by breaking changes introduced in major version releases.
 On the other hand, it doesn't mean that a future major version ugrade is not an option.
 You need to make sure that the new version is tested first.
 Having a good strategy in place for backups and snapshots becomes handy here (covered in more detail in [Section 6 - Backup Using Velero](../6-setup-velero)).
     * `Promtail` is needed so it will be enabled (explained in [Promtail](#promtail) section).
     * `Prometheus` and `Grafana` installation is disabled because [Section 4 - Set up Prometheus Stack](../4-setup-prometheus-stack) took care of it already.